-Have you come here looking for drug and alcohol rehab in Hayes?
+Have you come here looking for drug and alcohol rehab in Grays?
 If you have, then you’re in exactly the right place!

 If you’re struggling with addiction right now, you may feel like you’re completely alone and that things will never get better.
 But you’re not on your own at all.